Beaming Score

 As a provider, how can I improve my score?

-Apart from getting more reviews or applying for third-party accreditations, we offer providers an opportunity to marginally increase their score by applying to become Beaming Verified, keeping their profile up-to-date, and adding certain sections to their profile to make it more complete.
+Apart from getting more reviews and adding awards and accreditations, we offer providers an opportunity to marginally increase their score by claiming their profile and keeping their profile up-to-date.
 For example, a provider that adds a contact form, photos, videos, and FAQs can earn up to three additional points.
 We believe this creates a better experience for parents by having a more complete picture of a provider and making it easier for a parent to get in touch with them.